 These questions prompt the participants to provide a spoken answer which correlates with where a participant is at in the study.
 Since they're recorded, you can skip directly to the answer in the video.
 They make great clips for your highlight reel!

 To add a verbal response question to your study, select Verbal Response, then type in your question.

 If you can't think of a task, or just need some inspiration, you can draw from our task bank of common and popular tasks.
 To choose from a list of our most popular tasks, select Popular Tasks.

 Next, choose from the list of popular tasks and select Add Task to add that task to your study.

 We also offer a variety of metrics-based questions, such as Multiple Choice questions, a Ratings Scale or responses in writing via the Written Response.
 These answers are available via the Excel export which can help with faster and easier analysis.
 Metrics are available in certain plans, please reach out to the Support team if you don’t have access to the Metrics feature.

 - There is no limit to the number of tasks that can be in a study; (however, studies should take 15 to 20 minutes to complete.
 Think about how long you expect participants to spend on each task and limit the number of tasks appropriately.)

 - Tasks should not require a participant to provide any personally identifying information (PII), here’s an article to find out more about PII.

 Pro Tip: Separate follow-up questions from the tasks themselves.
 Because they're recorded, you can skip directly to the answer in the video.
 You'll also be able to make great clips for your highlight reel.
 You can find more guidance on writing great screener questions in our knowledgebase.

 New!
-Enroll in UserTesting University for a brief, on-demand course on How to Structure Your Tests!
+Visit UserTesting University for a brief, on-demand course on How to Structure Your Tests!